Dental Health Insurance: The Basics

 - What routine treatment is covered by the dental plan?
 What share of the cost will be yours?

 - What major dental care is covered by the plan?
 What percentage of these costs will you be required to pay?

 - What are the plan’s limitations (a limit to the benefits for a procedure or the number of times a procedure will be covered) and exclusions (denied coverage for certain procedures)?

 - Will the plan allow referrals to dental specialists?
 Will my dentist and I be able to choose the specialist?

 - Can you see the dentist when you need to and schedule appointment times convenient for you?

 - Who is eligible for coverage under the plan and when does coverage go into effect?

-Your dentist cannot answer specific questions about your dental benefit or predict what your level of coverage for a particular procedure will be.
+Your dentist can’t answer specific questions about your dental benefit or predict what your level of coverage for a particular procedure will be.
 Each plan and its coverage varies according to the contracts negotiated.
-If you have questions about coverage, contact your employer’s benefits department, your dental health plan, or the third-party payer of your health plan.
+If you have questions about coverage, contact your employer’s benefits department, your dental health plan or the third-party payer of your health plan.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy